Komrod/captn/README.md

 Available options:
 - exec: the command to execute or the action to add here
-- echoOnError: show on console on error
+- echoOnError: show on console / log on error
-- echoOnSuccess: show on console on success
+- echoOnSuccess: show on console / log on success
-- echoBefore: show on console before the execution of the command
+- echoBefore: show on console / log before the execution of the command

-To fix: as the BASH shell is in buffered mode, in some cases the stderr and stdout are not properly mixed and error can be shown before some echo that comes first.
+Note: as the BASH shell is in buffered mode, in some cases the stderr and stdout are not properly mixed and error can be shown before some echo that comes first.
 A solution is to wait 1ms after every command, which is not very clean so we might consider something else.

 ### Calling an action